ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-2-4.md

-Chapter 1: Understanding the Power of Learning: Building Trust in Oneself through Effective Learning
+Building Trust in Oneself through Effective Learning
 ====================================================================================================

 Learning is a powerful tool that can help individuals unleash their full potential and achieve their desired outcomes.
 In this chapter, we will explore the power of learning and how it can help individuals build trust in themselves through effective learning.